HaritsGH/yugioh-cards-analysis/README.md

 # Yugioh OCG Cards Analysis

-_Notebook is in Indonesian and is outdated._
+_Notebook is in Indonesian and have not yet been updated since August 2023._

 This is my personal project on analyzing Yu-Gi-Oh OCG cards.
 I am planning to do more exploration and update the notebook when I feel like it.